 Following approval by the SBEC, staff will post commendation information on the TEA website along with existing EPP information for candidates and the general public.
-These commendations will remain active and posted until the approval of 2019-2020 ASEP accreditation statuses and/or commendations.
+Programs will be informed and issued a certificate.
+These commendations will remain active and posted until the approval of 2020-2021 ASEP accreditation statuses and/or commendations.